turingschool/curriculum/source/paths/elevate/systems_setup.markdown

 We'll be working with a Java application using the Play framework.
 We're assuming that you've never used Play before -- that's ok!

 In your terminal, move to a folder where you want to store the project.
-Then clone the project from Github:
+Then clone the project from GitHub:

 {% terminal %}
 $ git clone https://github.com/JumpstartLab/play_sample